5 Workplace Trends (and Tips) That Will Change How You Recruit Financial Talent

 According to PwC’s Global FinTech Report, more than 80% of financial services executives believe that the growth of FinTech (financial technology) has placed their business at risk.
 To prevent FinTech from eating up more market share in financial services, firms need to adapt to new technology or they will get left behind.

 Tip: Make sure your firm is stepping up to the plate by partnering with the big FinTech players.
 Outside of FinTech, your company should adopt technologies like big data, cloud computing, and cyber security to improve your financial reporting and protect sensitive client information from new threats.
-Besides improving business operations, investing in new technologies also helps acquire and retain new talent.
+Besides improving business operations, investing in new technologies also helps acquire and retain top talent.
 Employees and prospects feel greater job security when their firm is successful in adapting to change.

 5. Company culture is of rising importance.